MurielRosario/30daysSQLChallenge/README.md

-# 30daysSQLChallenge
+# DataLemurSQLChallenge

-I decided to challenge myself with a 30 days of
-SQL using the online platform provided by Nick Singh's DataLemur.
+I've been utilizing Nick Singh's DataLemur online platform to enhance my SQL skills by practicing various challenges.

-The platform primarily focuses on practicing the most frequently asked SQL questions and uses PostgreSQL to execute the queries.
+This platform is designed to assist users in practicing the most frequently asked SQL questions and operates queries utilizing PostgreSQL.